dataiku/dss-plugin-ab-testing/README.md

 #### Output

-There is no output, but where you click on the button save results, the results are saved in the output folder.
+There is no output, but when you click on the button save results, the results are saved in the output folder.